ilabcode/pyhgf/docs/source/index.md

 pip install “git+https://github.com/ilabcode/pyhgf.git”
 ```

-### How does it works?
+### How does it work?

-The nodalized Hierarchical Gaussian Filter consists of a network of probabilistic nodes hierarchically structured where each node can inherit its value and volatility sufficient statistics from other parents node.
+The nodalized Hierarchical Gaussian Filter consists of a network of probabilistic nodes hierarchically structured where each node can inherit its value and volatility sufficient statistics from other parent nodes.
 The presentation of a new observation at the lower level of the hierarchy (i.e. the input node) triggers a recursive update of the nodes' belief through the bottom-up propagation of precision-weighted prediction error.

 More generally, pyhgf operates on graph neural networks that can be defined and updated through the following variables:

 * The node parameters (dictionary) that store each node's parameters (value, precision, learning rates, volatility coupling, ...).
-* The node structure (tuple) that list, for each node, the indexes of the value and volatility parents.
+* The node structure (tuple) that lists, for each node, the indexes of the value and volatility parents.
 * A set of update functions that operate on any of the 3 other variables, starting from a target node.
-* An update sequence (tuple) that define the order in which the update functions are called, and the target node.
+* An update sequence (tuple) that defines the order in which the update functions are called, and the target node.

 ![png](./images/graph_networks.svg)